jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Orion Git commit](/tutorials/jazzeditor/images/orion-commit_NEW.png)
 	d.
 Push the changes:
 ![Orion Git push](/tutorials/jazzeditor/images/orion-push_NEW.png)
-These steps are the same steps that you completed by using the command line.

-6. To verify that your code was deployed, go to the Build & Deploy page and wait until you see an indication that the app was deployed again.
+7. To verify that your code was deployed, go to the Build & Deploy page and wait until you see an indication that the app was deployed again.
 Then, click the URL link that is next to "Deploy to."
 Your update is shown.
 ![Our really cool app](/tutorials/jazzeditor/images/really-cool_NEW.png)